SaswatB/crylic/docs/reference/configuration-file.md

 _Default: 50kb_

-Specifies the largest file size that will be processed by the static analysis engine.
+Specifies the largest file size that the static analysis engine will process.

 </details>